Help your potential matches find common interests.

 Akira Kurosawa.
 I like movie musicals, and occasionally a movie

-version of a Broadway show - The Music Man being a fine example.
+version of a Broadway show - The Music Man is a fine example.
+For

 stuff, but occasionally there's a dramatic gem like Donnie Darko,